|Our treks||Expeditions||Contact us||About us||Old photos & Diaries|

 Mar 91 Annapurna Circuit

 Started Gorkha and finished Pokhara.
-Soloed Pisang Peak, saw a snow leopard, visited Tilicho, slept on top of the Thorung La, had another go at getting over to Hidden Valley, unsuccessful again.
+Soloed Pisang Peak, saw a snow leopard walk past me while sleeping outside, visited Tilicho, slept on top of the Thorung La, had another go at getting over to Hidden Valley, unsuccessful again.
 Great trek though.

 Nov 90 Langtang valley